erkidhoxholli/rtpw/README.md

 -   GraphQL
 -   Typescript
 > Everything is built from the ground up!

 #### Recommended improvements
+-   add "strict": true in tsconfig and fix errors
 -   search/pagination improvements and refactoring